CrowdStrike/omigo-data-analytics/README.md

 ```

 ## Install Instructions
-There are two packages - core and extensions.
+There are two packages: core and extensions.

-The core package is built on core python without many external dependencies to keep it stable.
-The extensions package contains libraries for advanced
+The core package is built using core python with minimal external dependencies to keep it stable.
-functionalities like plotting, and can have lot of dependencies.
+The extensions package contains libraries for advanced functionalities like visualization, and can have lot of dependencies.

+There are APIs provided to create new extension packages for custom needs and plugin easily into the existing code (See [extend-class](example-notebooks/extend-class.ipynb)).

 ```
 $ pip3 install omigo-core omigo-ext --upgrade